 Autonomous robots aren’t limited to the simple home vacuum anymore.
 Because of advancements in high-precision visual sensors, autonomous robots are debuting in agriculture, food products, and mass production manufacturing facilities.
 Autonomous robots use a mix of AI and machine learning capabilities to accomplish necessary tasks and facilitate production and logistics more efficiently than humans.

 Robotic machines now perform tasks that formerly required human intelligence.
-Autonomous mobile robots now operate in connection with hundreds or thousands of other robots.
-By using industrial big data, robots can function separately without getting in the way of other robots or machines.
+For example, autonomous mobile robots now operate in connection with hundreds or thousands of other robots.
+Using industrial big data, robots can function separately without getting in the way of other robots or machines.

 Many tasks in manufacturing require human cognitive ability and outside-the-box thinking.
 Cobots enable people to focus on what humans do best while saving time on simple multi-tasking that can be easily automated.